top of page

 GET ON THE LIST

-DISCLAIMER: I am not a doctor.
-My suggestions, while based whenever possible on scientific studies, are sometimes anecdotal and are meant for general informational purposes only and do not constitute the practice of medicine, nursing or other professional health care services, including the giving of medical advice.
+DISCLAIMER: I am neither a doctor nor medical professional.
+My suggestions, while based whenever possible on scientific studies, are sometimes anecdotal and are meant only for general informational purposes and do not constitute the practice of medicine, nursing or other professional health care services, including the giving of medical advice.
 The use of this information and the materials linked to this site are at the user's own risk.
 The content on this site is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-Users should not disregard or delay in obtaining medical advice for any medical condition they have and they should seek the assistance of their health care professionals for any such conditions.
+Users should not disregard or delay in obtaining medical advice for any medical condition they have and they should seek the assistance of their health care professional(s) for any such conditions.

 bottom of page